formium/formium/packages/cli/README.md

 This is an **experimental** command line interface for Formium.
 It is not yet ready for production usage, yet.
 Its goal is to streamline development and deployment of sites using React frameworks _without_ static build steps / data fetching baked-in (i.e. you are not using Gatsby or Next.js).

+## Prerequisites

+This package requires an active [Formium](https://formium.io) account, project, and a form.
+You can sign up for free at https://dashboard.formium.io/signup.
+Free accounts allow for 100 monthly submissions, 10 active forms, and 100MB of total file storage.

 ## Installation

 ### On your local machine